-As at December 31, 2018 and 2017, the Group's current financial liabilities were mainly due for settlement within twelve months and the Group expects to meet all liquidity requirements.
+As at December 31, 2019 and 2018, the Group's current financial liabilities were mainly due for settlement within twelve months and the Group expects to meet all liquidity requirements.
+Additionally, the Group's financial liabilities include current and non-current dividends payable to shareholders (refer to Note 25(b)), for which shareholders will only require settlement when sufficient cash and cash equivalents are available.